 (b) it is intended that the spouse of the occupant of the position would also occupy a position as an employee or contract worker of that employer or principal.

-34. Superannuation and insurance
+34. Insurance

 [(1)-(3) repealed]

 (4) Nothing in Division 2 or 3 renders it unlawful for a person to discriminate against another person, on the ground of the other person’s sex or marital status, with respect to the terms on which an annuity, a life assurance policy, a policy of insurance against accident or any other policy of insurance is offered to, or may be obtained by, the other person, where the discrimination is —